INS Shikra: History

-NAS Kunjali was commissioned as a new establishment in Mumbai, post-Independence.
+INS Kunjali was commissioned as a new establishment in Mumbai, post-Independence.
 The locale chosen for the establishment was the old Gun Carriage Basin on the sea front in Colaba, in the heart of South Mumbai.
 The area was used during the Second World War as a depot for munitions of war and as a boat repair facility.
 With the acquisition of Alouette III helicopters (now HAL Chetak) in 1963, the establishment was considered suitable for a helipad.
 The first time a helicopter operated from the base was on a temporary grass helipad in 1964.
 Alouette flights thereafter continued to operate from the helipad, on a makeshift and as required basis.

 Finally, on 3 April 1972 ‘Bombay flight’ of the Goa-based INAS 321 was established with one Alouette III helicopter, two pilots and 17 sailors.
 On 1 August 1980, one more Chetak was added to the flight and the role of the squadron was enhanced to include VIP flight commitment, Fleet Requirement task including tracking for weapon alignment, casualty evacuation and SAR duties.
 With the introduction of helicopters on board ships, the base housed and operated these helicopters, when disembarked and a helicopter maintenance facility was set up in 1983.

 The Naval Air Station was renamed to INS Shikra in an impressive commissioning ceremony presided over by the Chief of the Naval Staff, Admiral Sureesh Mehta, PVSM, AVSM, ADC on 22 January 2009.
 The commissioning commanding officer was Captain Philipose George Pynumootil.